Meiryo: Meiryo UI

-Meiryo UI is a version that uses condensed kana and reduced line height compared to Meiryo, introduced with Windows 7 and is also available as an update in Windows Vista and Windows Server 2008.
-Similar to MS Gothic, the Meiryo UI fonts are bundled with the same Meiryo TTC files of respective weights.
+Meiryo UI is a version that uses condensed kana and reduced line height compared to Meiryo, introduced with Windows 7 and is also available as an update in Windows Vista.
+Similar to MS UI Gothic, the Meiryo UI fonts are bundled with the same Meiryo TTC files of respective weights.

 Characteristics

 Meiryo was designed as the enhanced version of Verdana, regarded as a highly readable font.
 The font's baseline was raised slightly to improve readability when mixing Latin and CJK texts.
 Meiryo glyphs for kanji and kana also have a height-to-width ratio of 95:100.

 In previous Japanese fonts distributed with Windows, embedded bitmap glyphs are used whenever font size is set to around 9 points.
 Unlike previous fonts designed for CJK environments, Meiryo contains no embedded bitmaps.
 To improve readability under small font sizes without using embedded bitmaps, TrueType hinting language was used for stroke-reduction.
-Similar technology was used on MingLiU and PMingLiU versions 5.03.
+A similar technology was used on MingLiU and PMingLiU versions 5.03.

 Meiryo is developed to comply with JIS X 0213:2004 and can also use the newest set of personal name characters provided by the Japanese Minister of Justice.
-In addition, it contains OpenType tables for JIS78, JIS83, JIS90 forms for legacy usages.
+In addition, it contains OpenType tables for conversions between the old and new character forms (kyūjitai and shinjitai) introduced in the JIS78, JIS83, and JIS90 standards.

-Meiryo supports following OpenType layout features for Cyrillic, Greek, Han Ideographic, Kana, Latin scripts: nalt, afrc, dnom, dlig, frac, fwid, hwid, hkna, ital, jp78, jp83, jp90, numr, qwid, ruby, sinf, zero, smcp, c2sc, liga, sups, twid, vkna, vrt2, vert, kern.
+Meiryo supports the following OpenType layout features for Cyrillic, Greek, Han Ideographic, Kana, Latin scripts: nalt, afrc, dnom, dlig, frac, fwid, hwid, hkna, ital, jp78, jp83, jp90, numr, qwid, ruby, sinf, zero, smcp, c2sc, liga, sups, twid, vkna, vrt2, vert, kern.

 Meiryo also contains glyphs not normally accessible without a font editor.
 These glyphs include circled 00, 51–100; negative circled 00, 21–100, a–z, A–Z, kana; (rounded) square-enclosed characters, negative (rounded) square-enclosed characters; 2x2 CJK words.

 The italic version of Meiryo only provides italicized glyphs for the Latin alphabet as written Japanese has no concept of an italic font.